vnvika/HelloWorld/README.md

 `javac -d bin src/main/*.java src/entities/*.java`

-And then you can launch your program:
+And then you can launch program:

 `java -classpath ./bin main.Main`